How to Rack Pool Balls Like a Pro | Blatt Billiards

 If the fifteenth ball is outside the rack, it is not re-racked.
 If it is inside the rack, then it is re-racked with the other fourteen balls.
 Continue playing and re-racking as needed until the agreed-upon point total is reached.

-Eight ball pool is the type of pool game most people are familiar with because the eight ball—the black ball—is the last ball to be pocketed.
-Using the triangle rack, place the one ball over the market on the pool table.
+Eight-ball pool is the type of pool game most people are familiar with because the eight ball—the black ball—is the last ball to be pocketed.
+When learning how to rack 8-ball pool, start by using the triangle rack.
+Then place the one ball over the market on the pool table.

-Place one solid ball and one striped ball in the other two corners of the triangle.
-The rest of the balls, except the eight ball, are placed randomly.
+Place a solid ball in one corner and a striped ball in the other corner of the triangle.
+The rest of the balls, except for the eight ball, are placed randomly.
 The eight ball should be placed in the middle of the third row.

-The nine ball is placed in the middle of the rack, the middle of the third row.
+The nine ball is placed in the center of the rack, the middle of the third row.
 The object of nine ball is to pocket the nine ball last.

-To ensure a tight rack for ten ball, place all fifteen balls in the rack when setting up the game.
+To achieve a tight enough rack for ten-ball pool, start by placing all fifteen balls in the rack during setup.
 Once you remove the triangle, carefully remove the eleven through fifteen balls from the table.

 How to Ensure a Tight Rack

-Learning how to make a tight rack does require some practice.
+Learning how to ensure balls are tightly packed requires some practice.
 After you have the balls racked for the type of pool game or billiard game you are playing, carefully slide the rack forward and then backward while lining up the apex ball over the marker on the pool table.

 Now that you know how to rack pool balls, it will not be too long before you are racking the balls like a pro.